 Peter picked up the pace, wind-milling his legs and twisting his body into eye-catching air flares.
 A spontaneous cheer arose from the students.
-Even Blake and his goons were nodding to the beat, trying to look casual as Peter stole the show.
-They looked like insecure kids marooned at a lively house party—too afraid to dance, but still wanting to be included in the mix.
+Blake and his goons were nodding to the beat, trying to look casual as Peter stole the show.
+They looked like insecure kids marooned at a house party—too afraid to dance, but still wanting to be included in the mix.
 Typically, Peter would have gloated or said something snide, but he was utterly focused on having the time of his life.

 DJ Wreckage jumped off her podium and started breakdancing with Peter.
 Toprock and downrock flowed through her body.
 Power moves propelled her high into the air, eliciting a chorus of whoas and damns.
-The lines of psychedelic possibility surrounding Peter turned luminous gold, while technicolor skeins of rainbow potential formed around Wreckage.
+The lines of psychedelic possibility surrounding Peter turned luminous gold, while technicolor skeins formed around Wreckage.
 Their mutual elation merged and clashed, painting a glittering portrait of hope and capacity.

 They’re editing reality, Eun realized in a sudden burst of wonderment.
 They’re being edited…but they’re also editing existence as we know it.
 They’re…they’re…